katalon-studio/katalon-studio.github.io/pages/katalon-studio/docs/screenshots-videos.md

 ## View recorded videos

 After running the test suite, navigate to the **Result** tab.
 You can view the list of test cases in the test case table with videos attached accordingly.
 Click on the *Play* icon in the **Video** column to play the video.
-Eacth test steop in the videos have a description embedded as subtitles.
+Each test step in a video have a description embedded like a subtitle.
 For example:

 ![](https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/video-capturing/image2017-8-25-153A353A13.png)